abhi-narwar/PYTHON_PRACTICE/README.md

 # 🐍 Python Mastery

-This repository contains **Python programs, examples, and projects** from Abdul Bari’s "Learn Python from Beginner to Master" course.
+This repository contains **Python programs, examples, and projects** from Abdul Bari’s "Learn Python from Beginner to Master" udemy course.
 It is designed for **beginners to intermediate learners** to gain mastery in Python and build real-world applications.

 ---